This blog may contain affiliate links. Read our disclosure policy for more info.

 In my opinion, the museum is best visited before you go to Perito Moreno Glacier.
 This way, you’ll be armed with heaps of facts and know more about what you’re looking at.

 Entrance to the museum is 600 pesos ($4 USD) and it’s located around a 10-minute drive from town.
 There are free shuttles to the museum that leaves from the El Calafate Tourism Bureau.
 These buses run every hour.

 10. Taste El Calafate Berry Products

 The El Calafate Berry is a berry native to southern Patagonia.
-The berry itself is named after the town El Calafate (and not the other way around as I first thought.)
+The berry itself is named after the town El Calafate (and not the other way around as I first thought).
 It’s a delicious berry that is visually similar to a blueberry.
 In Patagonia, the El Calafate Berry is used to make a huge range of products including beer, wine, ice cream, syrup, and jam.

-Throughout El Calafate town, you can buy these products to drink or eat while you’re there or take home as a souvenir for friends and family to try!
+Throughout El Calafate town, you can buy these products to drink or eat while you’re there or take them home as a souvenir for friends and family to try!

 But the interesting part?

 The legend says that anyone who eats an El Calafate Berry will return to Patagonia – which must be true because I came back a second time!